ZhuJD-China/RainbowGPT/README.md

 ## ✨ Getting Started
 ### Environment
-1.please make sure you have set up the environment and installed the required packages.
+1. please make sure you have set up the environment and installed the required packages.
 Make sure you meet the above requirements, and then install the dependent libraries.
 ```bash
 pip install -r requirements.txt
 ```
  **Markdown Tip:** When running `RainbowGPT_Agent_V2.2.py`, don't forget to relocate `3rd_modify/langchain_vectorstores_chroma.py` to your Langchain module! 🌈✨

-2.Configure API Related Information
+2. Configure API Related Information
 Before using this application, make sure you have correctly configured the following API-related information in the `.env` file.
 **OpenAI API Key**
 Create an account on [OpenAI](https://platform.openai.com/) and obtain an API key.